cloudmatrix/esky/README.txt

 To upgrade to a new version "appname-X.Z", esky performs the following steps:
     * extract it into a temporary directory under "updates"
-    * move all bootstrapping files into "appname-X.Z/esky-bootstrap"
+    * move all bootstrapping files into "appname-X.Z.platform/esky-bootstrap"
-    * atomically rename it into the main directory as "appname-X.Z"
+    * atomically rename it into the main directory as "appname-X.Z.platform"
-    * move the contents of "appname-X.Z/esky-bootstrap" into the main dir
+    * move contents of "appname-X.Z.platform/esky-bootstrap" into the main dir
-    * remove the "appname-X.Z/esky-bootstrap" directory
+    * remove the "appname-X.Z.platform/esky-bootstrap" directory
-    * remove files not in "appname-X.Z/esky-bootstrap.txt" from the main dir
+    * remove files not in "appname-X.Z.platform/esky-bootstrap.txt"
-    * remove the "appname-X.Y" directory
+    * remove the "appname-X.Y.platform" directory

 Where such facilities are provided by the operating system, this process is performed within a filesystem transaction.
 Neverthless, the esky bootstrapping